-Çerem is a small, largely abandoned village about 17 kilometres north-east of Valbonë.
+Çerem is a small, largely deserted village about 17 kilometres north-east of Valbonë.
 It is currently only inhabited by shepherds in summer.
-In winter, the village is not populated due to bad weather conditions, as the road that connects the village with Valbonë and the town of Bajram Curri is blocked by snow in winter.
+In winter, the village is not populated due to bad weather conditions, as the road connecting the village to Valbonë and the town of Bajram Curri is blocked by snow in winter.

 Today's hike/ride of the second stage starts at Hotel Fusha e Gjes (WP 12), about 3.5 kilometres southwest of the centre of Valbonë.
 We follow the main road (unpaved) that connects Rragam with Valbonë to the north-west.
 About 1 kilometre from the hotel, we cross a bridge (WP 1a).
 A few kilometres further on we find the tourist information centre of Valbonë (WP 2a), which is located next to the main road near the village centre (WP 3a).
 Most of the guesthouses are located here.